3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-fullstack-codealong.md

 ### User Stories
 **Client-Side**
-- Given I am a User, When I load the app, Then I am presented an option to play the game and see a jeopardy board
+- Given I am a User, When I load the app, Then I am presented an option to play a new game and enter a username.
+- Given I am a User, When I load the app, Then I can select a previously created match to continue.
-- Given I am a User, When I load the app, Then I am able to add new categories and questions
+- Given I am a User, When I load the app, Then I am able to add new categories and questions to the game.
+- Given I am a User, When I begin a game, Then am presented with a game that has a Jeopardy board, my points, and my name.
-- Given I am a User, When I click on a board value, Then I am given a Jeopardy question
+- Given I am a User, When I click on a board value, Then I am given a Jeopardy question.
 - Given I am a User, When I answer a question correctly, Then the game updates the score and disables the question

 **Server Side**
-- Given I am a UI, When I make a GET API call, Then I am given an array of Objects to populate a game board
+- Given I am a UI, When I make a GET API call for Game, Then I am given an array of Objects to populate a game board
+- Given I am a UI, When I make a POST API call for Game, Then I am able to generate a new Game and with randomly selected categories.
+- Given I am a UI, When I make a PUT API call for Game, Then I am able to update the score of a given game.
-- Given I am a UI, When I make a POST API call, Then I am able to post new information to the API.
+- Given I am a UI, When I make a POST API call for Category, Then I am able to save a new Category of questions.

 ### You Do
-Work with the students around you for the next 15 minutes.
+Work with the students around you for the next 10 minutes.
 Given these user stories, wireframe what you think the UI will look like.
 Document what Components you think we will need in order to build a Jeopardy game with a `Home` route, a `Game` route, and an `AddCategory` route.

 Additionally, think about the API routes that we will need.
 What sorts of data do we need to save to a database?
 What routes do we need to make available to the React app?